OlhaSim/OpsDataChallengeSolutions/ReadMeSolutions.txt

 Third and forth methods calculate VAT and total gross amount of the infeed payout.

 4. Report
-This methods should summarize the data for all assets as a table.
+This method should summarize the data for all assets as a table.
 Now it only has data about infeed payout.